Devices or Livewire sources are missing or not discovered automatically

 Turn off or configure your firewall settings

-There are many intrusions prevention software packages out there.
-Microsoft Windows Firewall, Norton, McAfee, Kaspersky, and many others can block inbound network traffic to your computer, and this can keep your software from “hearing” the multicast advertisement group on your Axia network.
-Our suggestion is to disable these, as a test, and then re-enable them with proper rules applied to allow this PC to communicate with the Axia network.
+There are many intrusion prevention software packages out there.
+Microsoft Windows Firewall, Norton, McAfee, Kaspersky, and many others can block inbound network traffic to your computer, and this can keep your software from "hearing" the multicast advertisement group on your Axia network.
+Our suggestion is to disable these as a test and then re-enable them with proper rules applied to allow this PC to communicate with the Axia network.
 You can find a detailed list of ports used so that you can create your own firewall rules in this Firewall Config document.

 Modify the “metric” used by the Axia network card.